 Group study and discussion of current developments in industrial engineering practices as reported in literature and as presented by representatives from industry.
 Prerequisite: Graduate classification in industrial engineering.

 Investigation of special topics not within scope of thesis research and not covered by other formal courses.
 Prerequisite: Graduate classification in industrial engineering.

-Research in industrial engineering field; subject to meet needs of individual student.
+Research in industrial engineering field; content and credit dependent upon needs of individual student.